Joshua Meissner - Portfolio Website Documentation

 - Configuration is loaded from

-- Collections (like
+_config.yml - Collections (like

-) are processed - Pages are rendered through their assigned layouts
+_projects) are processed - Pages are rendered through their assigned layouts

 - Assets are copied to the output directory